The Complete Guide to ServiceNow Implementation

 Step 4: Take a Phased Approach

 It is a big decision whether you are choosing a big bang or a phased approach.
-A big bang approach can be problematic for organizations that have a complex systems.
+A big bang approach can be problematic for organizations that have complex systems.
 At the same time, a phased approach incrementally adds features that typically yield better results.

 Step 5: Map the Strong Foundation